ggneilc/self-statistics/README.md

 - Start tracking a particular lift to see and save your progression
 - Create custom workout plans for any body part or machine

-## AIO Statistics

-- Time series analytics for bodyweights, calorie consumption, and strength (daily, weekly, monthly, moving average, summary statistics)

-See how your meals impact your lifts, or your lifts impact your meals, or how your bodyweight impacts either; with everything in one place, all these variables can be used for predictions, with more to come!

-ML forecasting; each user receives a personalized model on their information tracked.
-This enables users to forecast how their body might responds to potential diets, workout plans, or time off from the gym; "if i decrease calories by 200 for the next 8 weeks, what would my bodyweight/strength look like."
-This enables trial running diets/workouts/events before you spend time doing them!

 # Download